-Permission of the instructor for nonmajors.
-Second year doctoral students only.
+Permission of the instructor for non-majors.
 Doctoral seminar on application of theory and empirical evidence to intervention development, evaluation paradigms, and methods of process and outcome evaluations.

 Restricted to doctoral students in department.
 Integration and application of detailed components of research methods to preparation and writing of a research grant proposal.
 Introduction to proposal submission and review process for various funding agencies.